 A forester spends about 50 percent of his working time in the office in front of the computer.
-Time that is mainly wasted with bureaucratic tasks.
+Time that is wasted with bureaucratic tasks.
 Here, added value can be generated by simplifying and automating processes and reducing the permanent time pressure.

 With this glove, foresters are able to track data automatically and record voice notes that will later be transcripted to the software.

-The smart glove consists of an e-ink display, a red LED and one button on the middle of the index finger.
-There is also a gyroscope, a GNSS module and a microphone build in.
+The smart glove consists of an e-ink display, a red LED, and one button on the middle of the index finger.
+There is also a gyroscope, a GNSS module, and a microphone build in.

-The gyroscope in the glove can detect the movement and interpret certain patterns.
+The gyroscope in the glove can detect movement and interpret certain patterns.
 If the forester wants to mark a tree, he simply presses the button on the index finger and the glove will record the following movement.
 Trees can get different symbols, a harvested tree usually gets a simple, diagonal line.
-In addition to the gyroscope the GNSS position will be saved, too.
+In addition to the gyroscope, the GNSS position will be saved, too.
 So later the forester is able to allocate the trees on the map.

 Voice Recording and Sorting:

 To choose between private and state-owned forests, the onboarding screen offers two possibilities.
-State forest is mostly sectioned in smaller departments or tree populations.
+State forests are mostly sectioned in smaller departments or tree populations.
 Private forests, however, do not have this separation usually and it is easier to find the owner by its name.
 Once typed in, the system gives a preview of the area that the person owns.
 The area will highlight on the map on the right and can be accessed by clicking.

 When the trees are marked and the forester has noted all possible danger zones the data points will be visualised on the map.
 Trees that will be harvested have been put into a cluster which makes it easier to identify areas where many trees need to be cut down.
 This will be beneficial later for the forest workers who need to plan the harvest beforehand.

 The map view can be changed by choosing layers on the left sidebar.
 The forester can add or reduce the amount of information shown on the map depending on his needs.
-Zooming in and out will also affect what is displayed, for example clusters will either form or spread.
+Zooming in and out will also affect what is displayed, for example, clusters will either form or spread.

 Additional information such as the voice record transcript can be accessed by clicking the right sidebar or directly on the element.
 The right sidebar opens up whereas the left is minimised to ideally use the screen layout.
 At the top, the user has the possibility to click through the different categories of speech transcripts and choose from one in the list below.
 The element clicked will be highlighted on the map.

 As mentioned above the system will filter out keywords of voice recordings and sort information accordingly.
-In the end the information will be displayed in a table.
+In the end, the information will be displayed in a table.

 Creating a work order is one of the most time-intensive jobs of a forester.
-With the information gathered by the system some parts can be automatically filled out.
+With the information gathered by the system, some parts can be automatically filled out.
 The forester would have to only check if the information is correct and complete the rest.

 Forest workers have to plan out in which areas harvester machines can be used and where they need to cut manually.
 Also, they have to be aware of all possible danger zones in the area which is why the forester can attach different maps to the work order.
 They will help the forest workers to get an impression of the locality.

-Given the complexity of the subject we conducted interviews with different stakeholders in the forestry sector to get a better understanding of their organisation.
+Given the complexity of the subject, we conducted interviews with different stakeholders in the forestry sector to get a better understanding of their organisation.
 In Germany, every federal state has its own system to manage forest affairs.
 We talked to governmental institutions such as the state office for geoinformation who develops and maintains the database of every forest territory in Baden-Württemberg.
-Also, we asked two foresters to give us an impression about their everyday work and the problematic they encounter.
+Also, we asked two foresters to give us an impression about their everyday work and the problems they encounter.

-To quickly develop first design ideas we conducted a Design Sprint after the principal of Jake Knapp.
+To quickly develop the first design ideas we conducted a Design Sprint after the principal of Jake Knapp.
 The sprint allowed us to sort and elaborate solutions that partly built on ideas of the first brainstorm as well as bringing up new functionalities we haven’t considered before.

 Forest management is an expert field; To ensure that our products will create added value for our target group it was crucial to keep in touch and test our prototypes with users.
-Through the tests we could figure out details that were either missing or false and were able to correct them.
+Through the tests, we could figure out details that were either missing or false and were able to correct them.
 We tested different devices and went through several screen designs before we settled on the glove and the UI.